This RDAP discussion was assembled using 4 RDAP participants from 3 different FEDERAL PRISON camps.

 (If you want more details I would encourage you to read my Newsletters, where RDAP is featured extensively).

-People advising you will tell you to take RDAP to get time off your sentence.
-What they fail to mention is that RDAP is actually a big obligation (Time wise & personal toll).
-In addition to plenty of work it is also a time commitment after you are released.
-You will spend 4-6 months in the after care program (it will start in the half way house, and continue through either home confinement or release).
-My view on RDAP is that it is worth it period.
-The time off and the commitment you make to your recovery is something people eligible should consider (what else are you going to do while in prison?).
-But I think its important to know it is actually a commitment worth reviewing objectively (can you do 9 months of programming?)
+What people fail to realize is that RDAP is a big obligation (time-wise and personal toll).
+In addition to plenty of work, it is also a time commitment after you are released.
+You will spend at least 4 months in the aftercare program (it will start in the halfway house and continue through either home confinement or release).
+My view on RDAP is that it is worth it, period.
+The time off and the commitment you make to your recovery are something people eligible should consider (what else are you going to do while in prison?).
+But I think it’s important to know it is a commitment worth reviewing objectively (can you do 9 months of programming?).
+It’s not as easy as you think.

 Programming is for 3 hours a day (some places 3:30)